metabrainz/picard-docs/usage/submit_cluster_as_release.rst

    When the option is selected, the system will submit a request to add the information to MusicBrainz, and you will be presented with a confirmation screen in your browser.
 You can see the information that will be submitted by expanding the "Data submitted with this request" link.
-Selecting :guilabel:`Continue` will open an "Add Release" edit screen with the fields populated with your information.

    .. image:: images/submit_cluster_4.png
       :width: 100%